Your complete Salzburg guide to enjoying the best that the city has to offer. Written by a local.

 An in any city, staying in the city center will be more pricey.

-Airbnbs are not much cheaper but they can be fun if you want to meet a local!
+VRBO rentals can be fun if you want to meet a local!